Champraise/Champraise/README.md

 💡 **What I'm Cooking in 2025**

 - 🔨 Building AI/data science tools in public
-- 🧪 Experimenting with side projects (think visualizations, analytics dashboards, ML models!)
+- 🧪 Experimenting with side projects (visualizations, dashboards, ML models!)
-- 📦 Launching at least 1-2 GitHub projects by the end of the year
+- 📦 Launching 1–2 projects by year-end
-- ✍️ Sharing learnings, wins, and fails openly
+- ✍️ Sharing learnings, wins, and challenges along the way

 ---